-The District's current fiscal year end is August 31.
-Accordingly, it must provide the portion of the updated information that is due within six (6) months after the end of the fiscal year end by the last day of February in each year, unless the District changes its fiscal year.
-If the District changes its fiscal year, it will notify the MSRB of the change.
+The District's current fiscal year end is August 31st.
+Accordingly, it must provide financial information and operating data by the last day of February of the following year and financial statements no later than August 31st of the following year, unless the District changes its fiscal year.
+If the District changes its fiscal year, it will notify the MSRB of the change (and of the date of the new fiscal year end) prior to the next date by which the District otherwise would be required to provide financial information and operating data as set forth above.